 Knowing that the quest to right a wrong is really a quest for money, your first question should be “If I win, can he, she or it pay?”
 If the defendant is an unemployed person without any assets or property, you may never get paid.
 Even if you win a judgment for money, the defendant may not have any resources to pay you, may be judgment-proof, or may be able to avoid responsibility by filing a bankruptcy case.

 If the defendant has insurance, you may get paid.
 But how much may depend on how much insurance coverage the defendant has purchased.
 And not all insurance companies are equal.
 Some are substandard companies that will fight you every step of the way, to avoid paying minimal policy limits.
-But even the best insurance companies often employ defense law firms, who have no interest in settling a case until they’ve expended a lot of time and billed a lot of hours throwing roadblocks at the plaintiff’s case.
+But even the best insurance companies often employ skilled defense lawyers, who have no interest in settling a case until they’ve expended a lot of time and billed a lot of hours throwing roadblocks at the plaintiff’s case.

 No less important is the question: “Do I have a good case?”
 In a contract case, do you have all of the supporting documentation?
 Are there witnesses available to testify to conversations and representations?
 If there proof of action or omission demonstrating breach of the agreement?
 Has the breach of contract resulted in provable economic loss?